Who migrates?

 Include at least the following information:

-• What difficulties are there in defining your group?
+• How do you define your migrant group?
+What difficulties are there in defining your group?

 • Data and trends on a global and regional level related to specific groups of migrants.

 • What geographic regions are particularly affected?
+Why might that be the case?

 • Are migrants from your group mainly moving on a voluntary basis or are they being forced to move?
 Are there aspects of both?
 Justify your answer with examples.